microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroupThreadPost.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTACHMENTS <IMicrosoftGraphAttachment[]>: Read-only.
+ATTACHMENTS <IMicrosoftGraphAttachment[]>: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
+Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[ContentType <String>]`: The MIME type.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[Name <String>]`: The attachment's file name.
+  - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
   - `[Size <Int32?>]`: The length of the attachment in bytes.

 BODY <IMicrosoftGraphItemBody>: itemBody